 Stay hydrated: Particularly if going during one of Guadalajara’s hotter months, April-June, be sure to drink plenty of water in between all of the cocktails and tequila tastings.
 Bottled water is provided on the train and during lunch.

 Bring some cash: There are some souvenirs to buy and tequila, of course.
 Credit cards were accepted at the gift shop for those buying tequila.
 But there are some souvenir vendors who dealt in cash only.

-Tips: Don’t forget to be kind to your car attendant that took good care of you throughout the ride.
+Tips: Don’t forget to be kind to the car attendant that took good care of you throughout the ride.
 Tipping is customary in Mexico, so feel free to tip at your discretion.